Fred Alger Management LLC Lowers Position in PepsiCo, Inc. (NASDAQ:PEP)

 Fred Alger Management LLC lessened its stake in PepsiCo, Inc. (NASDAQ:PEP) by 4.8% during the 1st quarter, HoldingsChannel reports.
 The firm owned 27,690 shares of the company’s stock after selling 1,388 shares during the quarter.
 Fred Alger Management LLC’s holdings in PepsiCo were worth $3,917,000 as of its most recent filing with the Securities and Exchange Commission.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Investors of record on Friday, September 3rd will be issued a dividend of $1.075 per share.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Friday, September 3rd will be given a $1.075 dividend.
 This represents a $4.30 dividend on an annualized basis and a yield of 2.76%.
 The ex-dividend date is Thursday, September 2nd.
-PepsiCo’s dividend payout ratio (DPR) is 77.90%.
+PepsiCo’s dividend payout ratio is currently 77.90%.

 PEP has been the subject of several recent research reports.
-Royal Bank of Canada increased their price objective on PepsiCo from $153.00 to $155.00 and gave the company a “sector perform” rating in a research note on Wednesday.
-Guggenheim reissued a “buy” rating on shares of PepsiCo in a research note on Thursday, April 1st.
-Citigroup raised their target price on PepsiCo from $162.00 to $176.00 and gave the stock a “buy” rating in a research note on Wednesday.
-Truist raised their target price on PepsiCo from $135.00 to $160.00 and gave the stock a “hold” rating in a research note on Wednesday.
-Finally, Cowen reaffirmed a “buy” rating and issued a $165.00 target price on shares of PepsiCo in a research note on Friday, July 9th.
+Truist increased their price objective on PepsiCo from $135.00 to $160.00 and gave the company a “hold” rating in a research note on Wednesday.
+Barclays raised PepsiCo from an “equal weight” rating to an “overweight” rating and set a $151.00 price objective for the company in a research note on Monday, March 22nd.
+Cowen reaffirmed a “buy” rating and issued a $165.00 target price on shares of PepsiCo in a research note on Friday, July 9th.
+Deutsche Bank Aktiengesellschaft raised their target price on PepsiCo from $149.00 to $154.00 and gave the stock a “hold” rating in a research note on Wednesday.
+Finally, Wells Fargo & Company raised their target price on PepsiCo from $147.00 to $160.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
 One research analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the company’s stock.
 PepsiCo presently has an average rating of “Hold” and an average target price of $157.75.

 PepsiCo Company Profile